 Before you take the exam, you'll need to enroll in a health coaching certification program—ideally one that is approved by the NBHWC.
 There are currently 110 approved programs that you can take to earn your certification.

 There are a plethora of institutions that offer health coaching certification opportunities, ranging from private sector organizations to academic programs.
 Although the content, contact hours, syllabus, and overall requirements may vary, these coaching curricula are often rooted in behavior-based, nutrition, and lifestyle science—all with the goal of facilitating sustainable change and positively affecting others' health and well-being.
 These programs can last anywhere from 3 to 24 months, and tuition typically ranges from $1,000 to $10,000+.

 Some (but not all) programs require an associate's degree or higher to enroll.
-Be sure to do your research beforehand and identify a program that meets your expectations and aligns with your coursework interests, career flexibility, time availability, etc.
+Be sure to do your research beforehand and identify a program that meets your expectations and aligns with your coursework interests, career flexibility, time, etc.